A Chelsea Walk

 Return to and go through Paulton Square, continuing along Danvers Street.

-The houses in the square were built in 1840.
-At the end of Danvers Street the sunken garden was laid out on a site occupied by houses of the 1890s, including the homes of Whistler and Epstein, bombed in 1941.
+The houses in the square were built in the 1830s.
+At the end of Danvers Street the sunken garden was laid out in 1965 on a site occupied by houses of the 1890s, including the homes of Whistler and Epstein, bombed in 1941.
 It had originally been the site of Thomas More's orchard.

-At the end go right along Cheyne Walk
+At the end go right along Cheyne Walk, crossing Beaufort Street with care.

 Crosby Hall was moved to this site from Bishopsgate in 1908.
 The 15th century building had been home to merchant Sir John Crosby, Richard of Gloucester & Sir Thomas More.
 It was used by the British Federation of University Women who built an adjoining hall of residence in 1927.
 It now forms the eastern part of a large private residence with designs based on other historic properties.
 Battersea Bridge was designed by Sir Joseph Bazalgette in 1890 to replace an old timber bridge.
-Numbers 96-101 were orginally the single Lindsey House and residents have included the artist Whistler and engineers Marc & I K Brunel.
+Numbers 95-100 were orginally the single Lindsey House.
+In 1752 this was acquired by Court Zinzendorf as the HQ of the Moravian community and alterations were made.
+After the Count's death in 1760 the house was sold and divided up.
+Later residents have included the artists Whistler & John Martin and engineers Marc & I K Brunel.

 Go left at Beaufort Street and first right into Elm Park Road